Cree Cicchino Is Coming To Shake Up Netflix

 Quanta du Soleil Rosie Dress,

-$145 $129, available at QuantaduSoleildeParis.com; Sydney Evan Large Gold & Diamond Love Necklace, $1,695, available at SydneyEvan.com; Sydney Evan Rings.
+$145 $129 USD, available at QuantaduSoleildeParis.com; Sydney Evan Large Gold & Diamond Love Necklace, $1,695 USD, available at SydneyEvan.com; Sydney Evan Rings.

 Pet: Selena the hamster